-Exposure during pregnancy; An exposure during pregnancy (EDP) occurs if:
+An exposure during pregnancy (EDP) occurs if:

-1. A female becomes, or is found to be, pregnant either while receiving or having been exposed to (e.g., environmental) Anaemetro, or the female becomes, or is found to be, pregnant after discontinuing and/or being exposed to Anaemetro (maternal exposure).
+1. A female becomes, or is found to be, pregnant either while receiving or having been exposed to (e.g., environmental) this product, or the female becomes, or is found to be, pregnant after discontinuing and/or being exposed to this product (maternal exposure).